Anon4Now/AWS-Security-Lambdas/Enable-S3-Versioning/Python/README.md

 - Will use Boto3 to programmtically interact with AWS
 - Can be run from inside a Docker container or uploaded via zip file
-- Will require appropriate permissions for Lambda execution role to perform KMS tasks successfully
+- Will require appropriate permissions for Lambda execution role to perform S3 tasks successfully
 - **IMPORTANT** These Lambda's are geared towards a single account/per region deployment strategy, if a centralized approach is needed the code will need some changes

 ## Quick Notes: